PHP-is-phpantastic/Tools-and-Tips-to-create-Landing-Page-that-Convert/README.md

 ### Tips:

-1.Optimize your buy box for conversion.  <br>
+1. Optimize your buy box for conversion.  <br>
 2. Add customer testimonials and a review section.  <br>
 3. Take great product photos.    <br>
 4. Expand on your product descriptions.  <br>